-Our novel data on multiple SSOs and licensing terms also allow us to explore heterogeneous disclosure effects by letting β_j in equation (5) vary with the SSO or the terms of the licensing commitment.
+Our novel data on multiple SSOs and licensing terms also allow us to explore heterogeneous disclosure effects by letting $\beta_j$ in equation (5) vary with the SSO or the terms of the licensing commitment.
 Table 9 illustrates the results of this approach.
 In columns (1) and (2) we can see that the citation effects of disclosure are concentrated among dSEPs, with no statistically significant impact for undeclared family members of the dSEPs.
 This suggests either a selection effect, whereby the disclosed patents are more important, or that the visibility afforded by disclosure matters for attracting citations.
-Interestingly, as we will see below, the family members do experience a post-disclosure change in litigation propensity too.

 Columns (3) and (4) in Table 9 examine heterogeneity across different types of licensing commitment.
 Not surprisingly, we find results similar to Table 8 for the FRAND patents that comprise 90% of the estimation sample.
-Estimates for the FREE, Specific and No Committment groups are all positive but imprecisely estimated.
-Table B-5 reports estimates from the same set of regressions using Self Citations as the outcome variable.
+Estimates for the FREE, Specific and No Commitment groups are all positive but imprecisely estimated.
+Table C-5 reports estimates from the same set of regressions using Self Citations (i.e. cites from patents owned by the same firm) as the outcome variable.
 There, we find the largest effect for patents disclosed under a Royalty Free licensing commitment.
 While the terms of the commitment are clearly endogenously selected by the patent holder, one interesting interpretation of this finding is that companies may be more likely to offer free commitments when they also hold a number of proprietary complements (i.e. the citing patents).